mkuklis/leonardo/README.md

-# leonardo
+# Leonardo

-Leonardo is a JavaScript library that aim to simplify your work with HTML5 canvas.
+Leonardo is a JavaScript library that aims to simplify your work with HTML5 canvas.

 More details coming soon...